wp-plugins/soundy-background-music/readme.txt

 * First Release

 == Upgrade Notice ==

+= 2.3 =
+* After having upgraded Soundy to 2.3, please clear the cache of Soundy's admin pages in your browser.
+The reason is that a few CSS and Javascript files have been modified and these files are typically cached by browsers.

 = 2.0 =
 * **IMPORTANT**: After having upgraded Soundy to 2.0, please clear your browser's cache.
 The reason is that a few CSS and Javascript files have been modified or deleted and these files are typically cached by browsers.